 However, if a landlord wants to increase the rent beyond what the lease allows, they’ll have to wait until its expiry.
 Also, in most leases, the tenant has the right to renew a lease for a predetermined amount of rent.
 It’s a fair clause because it protects tenants from steep or unreasonable rent raises/evictions by unjust landlords.

-Please note that where there’s no lease and you decide to raise the rent, the tenant is not obligated to pay the increased rent in the event they decide to end the tenancy.
+Please note that where there’s no lease, and you decide to raise the rent, the tenant is not obligated to pay the increased rent in the event they decide to end the tenancy.
 All they have to do is serve you notice that they intend to leave and pay the initial rent for the last month.

 How Much Can Commercial Rent Be Raised in Ontario?

 Legally speaking, there’s no limit on how much you can increase the rent by every year as a landlord.
-This not only applies to commercial properties, but also to social housing units, nursing homes, and vacant residential units.
+This not only applies to commercial properties but also to social housing units, nursing homes, and vacant residential units.

-But before deciding to raise the rent, it would be better to take into consideration things like the tenant business type and the economy.
+But before deciding to raise the rent, it would be better to take into consideration things like the tenant’s business type and the economy.
 Remember, business revenues can vary in a given period, particularly where the demand is seasonal or follows a particular cycle.

 Another way to go about it is to try and balance the need to retain the tenant with their capacity to pay.

-Usually, it’s best to negotiate with the client even though this too can get quite complicated.
-This is because the tenant is aware of the cost of doing business and the expected revenues and so, they’ll want to fit the rent into their costs so that they can be sure of making a certain amount of profit.
+Usually, it’s best to negotiate with the client even though this, too, can get quite complicated.
+This is because the tenant is aware of the cost of doing business and the expected revenues, and so they’ll want to fit the rent into their costs so that they can be sure of making a certain amount of profit.

-On the other hand, you as the property owner are aware of the cost of ownership and the amount of rent you need to get in order to be guaranteed positive cash flow.
+On the other hand, you, as the property owner, are aware of the cost of ownership and the amount of rent you need to get in order to be guaranteed positive cash flow.
 Thus, it would only be fair to both of you if you reach a win-win situation where everyone’s needs are accommodated.